ICU Visitor Information

 Reception is open Monday to Friday 8am to 8pm and Saturday and Sunday 8am to 4pm.
 Outside of these hours we have an intercom system which links directly to the Pods.
 Sometimes the areas may be busy, so please do not be concerned if there isn't an answer straight away.
 Please wait a few minutes and try again.

-ICU visiting times are 10am to 8pm with a 2 hour rest period.
+ICU visiting times are 10am to 10pm with a two hour rest period.
 This can be negotiated under certain circumstances, please talk to one of our senior nursing team.
-As a rule we have a limit of 2 visitors per bed.
+As a rule we have a limit of two visitors per bed.
 This is for safety reasons and to respect the privacy of other families within the unit.
 Again, this can be reviewed as necessary.
 We allow children to visit when appropriate but please discuss this with one of the senior nurses beforehand.

 At times during the day you may be asked to leave the room for short periods so that we can provide essential care.
 You may wait in the reception waiting area until you are called back in.
 The rooms at the entrance of the pods are for private discussions and are not general waiting areas.